cysouw/diathesis/text/c08_preverbs.md

 d.
 Die übergekochte Milch ist eine Sauerei.
 :::

 The verb *kochen* also exhibits a bare anticausative diathesis [@next a,b], see [@sec:case-haben-anticausative].
-The preverb *über-* could thus also be interpreted as inducing an anticausative diathesis, when [@next c] is opposed to [@next a].
+The preverb *über‑* could thus also be interpreted as inducing an anticausative diathesis, when [@next c] is opposed to [@next a].
 However, because [@next b] is both structurally and semantically closer to [@next c] I have decided to take this pair as the preverb diathesis.
 Note that there also exist verbs that are unequivocal examples of a preverb anticausative alternation, as discussed in [@sec:preverb-subject-demotion].

 ::: ex
 a.
 Ich koche die Milch.